scalawithcats/scala-with-cats/src/pages/case-studies/map-reduce/index.md

 - approximate sets such as the Bloom filter;
 - set cardinality estimators,
   such as the HyperLogLog algorithm;
-- vectors and hence vector operations like stochastic gradient descent;
+- vectors and vector operations like stochastic gradient descent;
 - quantile estimators such as the t-digest